whatadewitt/yahoo-fantasy-sports-api/README.md

 ## Changelog

+#### 4.1.1

+- Small change to the way the resource and collection files are being imported as it was causing issues on some hosts...

 #### 4.1.0

 - Maybe would have made sense as a 5.0.0 as there may be breaking changes, but I haven't been able to find any yet...